bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 ### Traits Are Now Interfaces

-As our traits are rather limited anyways, and Java’s interfaces are pretty much the same thing, we have deprecated the trait keyword, so please use interface instead.
+As our traits are rather limited anyways, and Java’s interfaces are pretty much the same thing, we have deprecated the <code>trait</code> keyword, so please use <code>interface</code> instead.
 As usual, quick fixes and “Cleanup Code…” will help you along.
 ### Enum Classes: New Syntax

-The new syntax for enums is very close to what Java has.
+The  [new syntax for enums](http://kotlinlang.org/docs/reference/enum-classes.html)  is very close to what Java has.
 Enum entries should now be separated with commas:

 {% raw %}
 <p></p>